Guiiilhermee/gym4you/README.md

 # Gym 4 You

 Gym 4 you is a site where you can follow the tips to start moving yourself.
 You can sign up to stay up to date about each new section of exercise.
-Gym 4 you will be useful for beginners to see exactly how to do any type of exercises. if you hope to build your dream body you should start at Gym 4 you.
+Gym 4 you will be useful for beginners to see exactly how to do any type of exercise.
+If you hope to build your dream body you should start at Gym 4 you.

 ![Responsive Mockup](https://guiiilhermee.github.io/gym4you/intense-workout.jpg)